-Efflorescence can be a reason of bad appearance of wall and can be removed to some extent by dry-brushing and washing the surface repeatedly.
+Efflorescence can be a reason for the bad appearance of walls and can be removed to some extent by dry-brushing and washing the surface repeatedly.

 Flaking is the formation of a small loose mass on the plastered surface is known as flaking and it is mainly due to bond failure between successive coats of plaster.